 Yiwu Zhejiang, China Travel Guide

-Dongyang is known for its exquisite Wood Carving, a cherished intangible cultural heritage.
+Dongyang is renowned for its exquisite Wood Carving, a cherished intangible cultural heritage.
 Beyond this craft, it hosts the expansive Hengdian World Studios, the world's largest film and television production base.
 This sprawling complex features full-scale replicas of ancient Chinese cities, palaces, and street scenes, offering a journey through cinematic history.

 Dongyang is approximately 30-45 minutes from Yiwu by car, taxi, bus, or the Yiwu-Dongyang Light Rail.
 Hengdian World Studios alone warrants a full day of exploration, especially for those wishing to visit multiple areas and experience the various shows.